Lifeguards

 Brighton Seafront Office has previously run courses.

-Send and email to seafrontoffice@brighton-hove.gov.uk for information on future courses.
+Send an email to seafrontoffice@brighton-hove.gov.uk for information on future courses.

 The Brighton Surf Lifesaving Club is a great place to learn all about sea safety, as well as surf and fitness skills.
-They do 'nippers club' events to get children involved with learning about how to stay safe at the seaside.
+They do 'nippers club' events to help children learn how to stay safe at the seaside.

 Lifeguard responsibilities